Godliveth/splunk-dns-log-analysis/Readme.md

 🌐 Log File: Sample Zeek DNS JSON dataset used (not included here due to size constraints)

-Place the DNS JSON log file in a directory accessible to Splunk for ingestion.
+✅ Place the DNS JSON log file in a directory accessible to Splunk for ingestion.

 ---

 # ⚙️ Steps to Upload DNS Log into Splunk

-✅ Go to Splunk Web → Settings → Add Data
+1. Go to Splunk Web → Settings → Add Data

-✅ Choose Upload and select your dns.json file
+2. Choose Upload and select your dns.json file

-✅ Set the following:
+3. Set the following:

+   a.
 Source type: _json (or custom: dns)

+   b.
 Index: Create one named dns_lab

+   c.
 Click Next → Review → Submit

+   d.
 Verify successful ingestion:

        index=dns_lab | head 5

 ---